Japanese Fall Festival

 Candlelight Walk and Wishing Lanterns

-Beginning at dusk on Friday and Saturday, September 6 and 7, hundreds of torches light the garden pathways and soft Japanese music fills the air to create a romantic strolling atmosphere.
+Beginning at dusk on Friday and Saturday, Sept.
+11 and 12, hundreds of torches light the garden pathways and soft Japanese music fills the air to create a romantic strolling atmosphere.
 Purchase a wishing lantern and set your dreams afloat on one of the koi ponds.

 Volunteer